← Back to projects

 No Downtime During Re-Indexing

-The delete-then-index sequence creates a brief window (1-5 seconds) where one file has zero chunks.
-Searches not referencing that file are unaffected; searches that do draw context from other relevant documents.
-Since the index serves document generation pipelines (not real-time user-facing search), this sub-5-second gap per file is invisible in practice.
-The chunk ID scheme ({drive_id}:{index}) means the delete_by_query wipes all old chunks by drive_id regardless of how many chunks the old version produced.
+The delete-then-index sequence creates a 1 to 5 second window where one file has zero chunks.
+Searches that don't reference that file are unaffected.
+Searches that do reference it still pull context from other relevant documents.
+The index serves document generation pipelines, not real-time user-facing search, so the gap is invisible in practice.
+The chunk ID scheme ({drive_id}:{index}) means delete_by_query wipes every old chunk by drive_id no matter how many chunks the old version produced.

 20

-The same IndexBackend Protocol governs both OpenSearch and S3 backends.
-OpenSearch compares timestamps (catches all edits).
-S3 compares md5 + modified_time (cheaper but misses metadata-only edits).
-Both backends support skip_if_existing and replace_if_newer flags, giving callers control over the tradeoff between thoroughness and cost.
+Same IndexBackend Protocol, different strategies.
+OpenSearch compares timestamps, which catches every edit.
+S3 compares md5 plus modified_time, cheaper but misses metadata-only edits.
+Both backends support skip_if_existing and replace_if_newer flags, so the caller picks the tradeoff between thoroughness and cost.

 21

-The context assembly layer enforces a 12,000-character total ceiling and a 4,000-character cap per individual chunk.
-With 300-word chunks averaging ~1,200 characters, the model receives 5-8 focused chunks per query — well below the 20+ document threshold where lost-in-the-middle effects become significant in the literature.
-Oversized chunks are truncated rather than allowed to consume the entire budget.
+The context assembly layer caps total output at 12,000 characters and individual chunks at 4,000.
+With 300 word chunks averaging roughly 1,200 characters, the model gets 5 to 8 focused chunks per query.
+That's well below the 20-plus document threshold where the lost-in-the-middle effect actually shows up in the literature.
+Oversized chunks get truncated rather than allowed to eat the whole budget.

 22